MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-password-manager-security.md

 - On Linux, the storage area is Gnome Keyring or KWallet

-- On Android, the storage area is Gnome Keyring or KWallet
+- On Android, there isn't a system level key storage area for the AES128 encrypted password

 All these storage areas encrypt the AES key using a key accessible to some or all processes running as the user.
 This attack vector is often featured in blogs as a possible 'exploit' or 'vulnerability', which is an incorrect understanding of the browser threat model and security posture.